facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 If you are close to the standard deduction, you may be able to ‘bunch’ deductions from two years into one, so that you can take the standard deduction in one year and itemize your deductions in alternate years.
 For example, rather than donating $1,000 each year, you might donate $2,000 every two years.
 Combined with bunching other deductions, such as medical expenses, that might put you over the standard deduction.

-If you are required to make withdrawals from your IRA because you are over 70 1/2, you can direct your IRA custodian to send some or all of the required withdrawal directly to a charity.
-Normally you would owe tax on the full IRA withdrawal, but by using a Qualified Charitable Distribution (QCD), you can exclude that amount from being taxed.
-The advantage to this strategy over just deducting it, is that your taxable income affects other issues such as how much of your Social Security is taxable, and whether you are subject to additional Medicare premiums.
+If you are over age 70 ½, you can direct your IRA custodian to send up to $100,000 per year directly to a charity.
+Normally you would owe tax on the full IRA withdrawal, but by using a Qualified Charitable Distribution (QCD), you can exclude that amount from tax.
+There are several advantages to this strategy: the QCD satisfies your required minimum distribution (RMD) (if required) and therefore your income may be lower for calculating how much of Social Security is taxable, and whether you are subject to additional Medicare premiums.
 Note that the donation must be transferred directly from your IRA.
 It doesn’t count if you withdraw the money and then you donate it.
-You can also use this strategy from an inherited IRA, if you are over 70 ½.

 Donor Advised Fund